canepan/bot/README.md

 ## sservice
 Script meant to start/stop a service managed by Keepalived, by getting the latest config from git and backing up the current config before overwriting.
 It (will) support primary/secondary handling

-## minecraft_ctl
-Script to disable or enable running Minecraft (by changing permissions, closing the firewall and killing processes).
-Currently supports (Mac only):
-* Minecraft
-* Firefox
-* Tor Browser
-* Diablo III
-* Docker